Vietnamese comics

-Viet comics (Truyện tranh Việt, /vi/), also known as mạn họa or manhoa (/vi/, Sino-Vietnamese for manhua, 漫畫), are comics or graphic novels originating from Vietnam.
+Viet comics (Truyện tranh Việt, /vi/), also known as truyện tranh, are comics or graphic novels originating from Vietnam.
 The term Viet comics was firstly introduced by Floral Age Bimonthly (Bán nguyệt san Tuổi Hoa) magazine in 1960 in Saigon.

-Before the 1990s, mạn họa were not used for entertaining purposes.
+Before the 1990s, truyện tranh were not used for entertaining purposes.
 Instead, due to long-standing influence of Chinese Confucianism, Vietnamese comics at the time often had educational contents with lessons about morality.
 This, however, had prevented them from reaching a broad readership due to storylines remaining unchanged.

 In 1992, Kim Đồng Publishing House printed the first Japanese manga in Vietnam: Doraemon.
 It became a phenomenon and was quickly followed by other Japanese manga, such as Sailor Moon and Dragon Ball.
 And with that, the Vietnamese comics were defeated right at their doorstep.
 It was not until 2002, when Thần đồng Đất Việt was published, that a truyện tranh managed to gain popularity.

 Etymology

 The term "truyện tranh" 傳幀 is a compound word between truyện 傳 (meaning "story") and tranh 幀 (meaning “drawing").
 Older generation usually perceive that the "stories with pictures" are for children.
-Because of this, the idea of comics for adults-only are alien in the country, and many authors had faced backlash when their comics were deemed unsuitable for children.
+Because of this, the idea of comics for adults is alien in the country, and many authors had faced backlash when their comics were deemed unsuitable for children.